 4. Decorate the outside of the cone with stickers, embellishments, writings, or drawings.
 Set cone aside.

 5. For the top of the schultüte: Take a piece of tissue paper or tulle (depending on the size of your cone, it may take two pieces of tissue paper or a longer piece of tulle).
 Tape the tissue paper or tulle around the inside of the cone, about one inch down from the top, all the way around the cone.
 When you are finished, you will have a piece of tissue paper (or tulle) sticking out of the top of the cone and the top of the tissue paper or tulle will be open.

-6. Crumple a piece of tissue paper or tulle and stuff it into the bottom of the cone.
+6. Crumple a piece of tissue paper or tulle and stuff it into the bottom of the cone to keep things from falling out the hole (if you didn’t roll it tight).
 Then, place the items (pens, pencils, socks, candy, etc.) inside the cone on top of the crumpled tissue paper/tulle, taking care not to rip the tissue or tulle that you taped around the top.
 Pack the cone all the way to the top of the tissue paper or tulle, leaving about two inches at the top to tie with a ribbon.

 7. Gather the top of the tissue paper/tulle and finish the project by tying a ribbon around the top to close it.
 (See picture above.)

 Give to your child on their first day of school to enjoy!

 What to Put in a Schultüte